 group attribute specifies

-docman.
-The system will make sure that this group of plugins is loaded whenever a DOCman event is broadcast.
+fileman.
+The system will make sure that this group of plugins is loaded whenever a FILEman event is broadcast.

-The example below might help moderate document submissions:
+The example below might help with keeping track of file submissions:

 $event variable gets the

 data property.
 This is made up of the input data of the request coming into the action.
-We intercept it with a Before event handler because we want to disable the document before we add it to the database.
+We intercept it with an After event handler in order to get information about the file after it is added.

-Refer to MVC Actions and Events for detailed information about specific
+Refer to MVC Actions and Events for a more detailed discussion about specific

 $event variable properties and the actions they are geared towards.